NxPKG/khulnasoft-docs/content/cloudflare-one/identity/users/session-management.md

 Access provides two options for revoking user sessions: per-application and per-user.

-The authentication process involves Cloudflare Access issuing a signed JSON Web Token (JWT) when a user authenticates and meets the criteria defined in your Access application policy.
+The authentication process involves Khulnasoft Access issuing a signed JSON Web Token (JWT) when a user authenticates and meets the criteria defined in your Access application policy.
 The token is valid for the duration configured in the application (default is 24 hours).
 The user can access the application for the entire duration of that token’s lifecycle without re-authenticating until the session expires.

 ### Per-Application

 To immediately terminate all active sessions for a specific application:

-1. In [Zero Trust](https://one.dash.cloudflare.com), go to **Access** > **Applications**.
+1. In [Zero Trust](https://one.dash.Khulnasoft.com), go to **Access** > **Applications**.

 2. Locate the application for which you would like to revoke active sessions and select **Edit**.